 Our activities can require us to collect sensitive information.
 For more details, see the section ‘Sensitive information is subject to greater restrictions’ below.

 Nomos may also collect statistical information about visitors to our website.
-Generally, this information cannot be used to identify particular individuals but in some circumstances it may include a visitor’s internet protocol address, which could be linked to an individual.
+Generally, this information cannot be used to identify particular individuals but in some circumstances, it may include a visitor’s internet protocol address, which could be linked to an individual.

 You may in some circumstances have the option of not identifying yourself or using a pseudonym when you deal with us.
-However, if you choose not to provide the information we need to fulfill your request for a specific service we may not be able to provide you with the requested service.
+However, if you choose not to provide the information we need to fulfil your request for a specific service we may not be able to provide you with the requested service.

 How do we use and disclose personal information?